thecharlesblake/cfg/README.md

 ## Installing on a new system

-To install the dotfiles on a new system, just run:
+To install the dotfiles on a new system, run:

 ```
-curl -Lks http://bit.do/cbdotfiles | /bin/bash
+curl -Lks https://gist.githubusercontent.com/thecharlieblake/0b4f70f68118c1693fde79391baede7c/raw/f7c65e8d79eae5874eb0609e44c50e57199f7409/dotfiles_new_system.sh | /bin/bash
 ```

+Lots of installs that you'll want in practice can be found in .install.sh